hbctraining/Accessing_public_genomic_data/lessons/accessing_genome_reference_data.md

 - **Ensembl, NCBI, and UCSC** all use the **same genome assemblies or builds** provided by the GRC
 	- GRCh38 = hg38; GRCh37 = hg19
 	- Patches or minor revisions of the genome, which don't change the genome coordinates, are frequently provided by the GRC.
 Each database makes the patches available for users at different intervals.
-When the patches are applied, the genome reference sequence may be differ between databases.
+If the user applies the patches, the genome reference sequence may differ between databases.
 		- GRCh38p1 != GRCh38p2

-- Each biological database **independently determines the gene annotations**; therefore, gene annotations between these databases can differ, even though the genome assembly is more or less the same.
+- Each biological database **independently determines the gene annotations**; therefore, gene annotations between these databases can differ, even though the genome assembly is the same.
 Naming conventions are also different (chr1=1) between databases.

 - **Always use the same biological database for all reference data!**